Dica-Developer/quickQuestion/README.md

         grunt dist-win

-The built app can then be found in the folder:
+The app can then be found under:

     ./dist/